Autumn: Seasonal Advice for Your Pets

 While serious cases of poisoning are rare, ingestion can cause marked gastro-intestinal signs such as drooling, retching, vomiting, diarrhoea and abdominal pain.
 The conker’s case and conkers themselves can also cause intestinal blockages.
 Dogs usually vomit any ingested conkers quickly so treatment to control vomiting may be needed.

 The chemical mixture within luminous jewellery and glow sticks (often seen at Halloween & Bonfire night) is very irritating to the gums — commonly causing dribbling, frothing and foaming at the mouth, vomiting and stomach pain.
-Thankfully, although the signs can look dramatic, ingestion is unlikely to cause significant problems.
+Thankfully, although the signs can look dramatic, ingestion is unlikely to cause significant problems, but your pet may require supportive treatment.

 Exposure to acorns in dogs is common in the autumn and winter.
 The toxic ingredient is thought to be tannic acid, which can cause damage to the liver and kidneys.
 Signs include vomiting, diarrhoea, abdominal pain and lethargy.
 Ingested acorns can also cause an intestinal blockage.